IUC SOUTH-EAST EUROPEAN SCHOLARSHIP FUND

 - Only one scholarship can be awarded per course.

-- Scholarships are granted to participants from Albania, Bosnia and Herzegovina, Bulgaria, Kosovo, Montenegro, Republic of North Macedonia, Romania, Serbia, Turkey, Ukraine.
+- Scholarships are granted to participants from Albania, Bosnia and Herzegovina, Bulgaria, Kosovo, Montenegro, Republic of North Macedonia, Romania, Serbia, and Türkiye, Ukraine.

 - Candidates must be graduate (last year) students, PhD students or young faculty members, age 35 or below.